radiantlogic-v8/documentation-ia-selfmanaged/documentation/troubleshooting/cheat-sheet.md

 ## Data Location

-Please use the following link for more information on the folders (paths) used by the self-managed solution:
+Please use the following link for more information on the folders (paths) used by Identity Analytics:

 [Data location](/before-installation/requirements/#docker-host-disk)